 InfraBuild Recycling Hexham (the site) has engaged AECOM Australia Pty Ltd to conduct quarterly noise monitoring at the location of the nearest residential receivers from the Hexham recycling plant.
-The Quarter 2 2020 noise monitoring survey was conducted at two offsite receivers and two site boundary locations on 26 and 219 June 2020 to meet requirements stated in InfraBuild Hexham's environment protection licence (EPL) No: 5345.
+The Quarter 4 2020 noise monitoring survey was conducted at two offsite receivers and two site boundary locations during December 2020 to meet requirements stated in InfraBuild Hexham's environment protection licence (EPL) No: 5345.